elixir-europe/rdmkit/pages/your_problem/TEMPLATE_your_problem.md

 title: Global Problem Title (e.g. Metadata Management)
 keywords: [<!---REPLACE THIS with comma separated list of keywords--->]
 contributors: [<!---REPLACE THIS with comma separated list of contributors--->]
-tags: [<!---REPLACE THIS with comma separated list of "Data Life Cycle Tags"--->]
+tags: [<!---REPLACE THIS with comma separated list of "Cycle Tags", "Role Tags"--->]
 search: exclude
 ---